 As administrator, you must understand the permissions model supported in CDP Private Cloud Base and later.
-If you do not use Ranger for security, you need to add users to an HDFS access control list to permit access to the Hive warehouse for running DML queries.
+If you do not use Apache Ranger for security, you need to add users to an HDFS access control list (ACL) to permit access to the Hive warehouse for running DML queries on external tables.
+You base your doas configuration on the type of table you generally create.